Incident history

 Overview

 Every incident DomainDash creates is logged with a full timeline, from the moment the problem was first detected through to when it was resolved.
-This gives you a reliable record of your site's issues over time, whether you need to investigate a recent outage, spot recurring patterns, or put together a report for your team or stakeholders.
+This gives you a reliable record of your site's incidents over time, whether you need to investigate a recent outage, spot recurring patterns, or put together a report for your team or stakeholders.

 What information is captured